Summary Definition: Methods for demonstrating a health care plan’s affordability under the Affordable Care Act (ACA) to avoid tax penalties.

 The IRS requires all ALEs to report employee health coverage on Form 1095-C. Use the following codes on Line 16 to indicate which safe harbor method was used.

 Employers who fail to demonstrate affordability under the ACA may be subject to two types of penalties called “employer shared-responsibility payments.”
-Effective December 31, 2023, these include:
+This failure is most easily confirmed when a full time employee is eligible for and/or receives a premium tax credit for a healthcare marketplace despite being enrolled in the employer's plan.
+Effective December 31, 2023, these penalties include the following amounts:

 Employers should review IRS safe harbor guidance and speak to a trusted legal advisor for additional guidance.
 Previous penalty amounts are provided on the IRS website.